 Data organization also helps you to understand why the data was collected and what the proper use of it is?
 Once the data is organized, it gives you the validity of the work undertaken.
 A sequential view of the data is always accepted as compared to abrupt and disorganized view.
 Data organization can be of various types, depending on the requirement of the user.
 Sometimes, the repeated values in the data are collected together to know the mode of the data or sometimes the data is organized in increasing or decreasing order, to find the median of the given set of data.

 Classification of Data

 Classification of data brings order to raw data.
 We can classify a bulk of data based on their need or purpose.
-The different types of data, based on which they are organised are given below:
+The different types of data, based on which they are organized are given below:

 - Chronological data

 - Qualitative data